-9) Cooperative Teacher and Practicum Student Selected Activities (minimum of 2) This provides an opportunity for the cooperative teacher and you to select activities that are relevant to the practicum site and your interests.
-Examples of activities include: developing a learning center, developing review activities for students in general education classes, working with a small group of students on remedial instruction, developing and implementing a co-teaching unit, adapting curriculum and instructional materials, developing and implementing a career awareness unit, administering student interest and preferences interviews, supervising students in job training sites, development and implementation of a Functional Behavioral Assessment (FBA), development and implementation of behavior intervention plan (BIP) that includes at least 3 behaviors including graphing results, development and implementation of lesson using a social story, development of autism specific visual supports for use in a classroom for an individual student, development of discrete trial activities related to IEP goals, development of work station activities related to students IEP goals etc. Each student will provide a finished product/picture and explanation of the implemented activities.
-Provide a 1 page reflection of the student's learning and 100 pts DUE: 4/1 10) Service Activity Participate in a service activity during the semester (e.g., Volunteering for the Love Your Heart Run, proctoring an exam for Program for Students with Disabilities, Special Olympics, Transition Expo, tutoring, respite care, Expressions of a Braveheart).
+T 1 6) Academic and Write two intervention plans for one student based on goals in Total: Behavioral the IEP.
+One must be academic, and one must be behavioral.
+400 points Intervention For each intervention plan you will have the following: Plans a.
+Intervention Pan- once approved begin implementing DUE: 2/24 (Forms on Canvas) intervention plan no later than 3/17. $\overline{(400 \text{ pts})}$ 1 1 / b.beg.3/31 b.
+Progress Reports (graph, narrative, actual data) due (weekly) weekly beginning 3/31.
+(45 points weekly beginning 5/51. each) eacii) 4 /2 0 c.
+Reflection using form on Canvas.
+Submit a final copy c.
+4/28 of completed intervention plan and data collection (45 points) graph with narrative notes.
+670 total 7) Individualized Choose one student to observe and informally assess him or Education her in academics and behavior.
+Write an IEP based upon your 100 pts Program (IEP) observations and your informal assessments.
+Informal assessment DUE : 4/14 • IEP 8) Cooperative This provides an opportunity for the cooperative teacher and Teacher and you to select activities that are relevant to the practicum site 100 pts Practicum Student and your interests.
+Examples of activities include: developing a 1 Selected Activities learning center, developing review activities for students in DUE: 4/14 (minimum of 2) general education classes, working with a small group of (minimum oj 2) students on remedial instruction, developing and implementing a co-teaching unit, adapting curriculum and instructional materials, developing and implementing a career awareness unit, administering student interest and preferences interviews, supervising students in job training sites, development and implementation of a Functional Behavioral Assessment (FBA), development and implementation of behavior intervention plan (BIP) that includes at least 3 behaviors including graphing results, development and implementation of lesson using a social story, development of autism specific visual supports for use in a classroom for an individual student, development of discrete trial activities related to IEP goals, development of work station activities related to students IEP goals etc. • Each student will provide a finished product/picture and explanation of the implemented activities.
+Provide a 1 page reflection of the student's learning and outcomes.
+L 1

+9) Service Activity Participate in a service activity during the semester (e.g., Volunteering for the Love Your Heart Run, proctoring an exam for Program for Students with Disabilities, Special Olympics, Transition Expo, tutoring, respite care, Expressions of a Braveheart).
 Submit a written report (min 2 pages) describing and reflecting on experience.
-Each student will have to provide documentation of activity.
-Note: Love Your Heart Run is Saturday, February 22.
-See Dr. Reilly for info.
-Transition Conference is Monday March 3rd and Tuesday March 4th.
-20 pts DUE: 4/14
+Each student will have to provide documentation of activity .
+Note: Love Your Heart Run is February 22.
+See Mrs. Schweck for info.
+Transition Conference is Monday March 3 rd and Tuesday March 4 th .
+20 pts DUE : 4/14 10) Self Evaluations (Form on Canvas) 2 self-evaluations using the Classroom Observation Form (Midterm and Final) Complete self-evaluations prior to reading evaluations from your cooperating teacher.
+Include comments in each section of the form.
+15 pts each (Total:30 pts) DUE: Midterm: 3/3 Final: 4/28 11) Cooperating Teacher Evaluations (Forms on Canvas) 4 Professional Dispositions - completed by special education cooperating teacher with input from general education teachers if appropriate Classroom Observations 60 pts each (Total: 240 pts) DUE: 1st quarter - 2/17 2nd quarter/ Midterm - 3/3 3rd quarter- 4/7 4th quarter/ Final - 4/28